You may use an external audio source with your Mevo, via your mobile device's 3.5mm port, charging port, or the USB port in a Mevo Boost.

 You will see your audio levels in the green bars to the right.

-When inputting a stereo signal into the iPhone through the 3.5mm TRRS input, the output will be a mix of the left and right audio channels.
-When inputting a stereo signal into the iPhone through the Lightning port, the output will remain in stereo.
+When inputting a stereo signal into the iPhone through the 3.5mm TRRS input, the output will be a mono mix of the left and right audio channels.
+When inputting a stereo signal into the iPhone through the Lightning port or into a Mevo Boost via USB, the output will remain in stereo.

 When using an external audio source, you should mute your audio output on the app by tapping the speaker icon on the right side; this will help avoid an echo in your stream and recording.
 In this instance we recommend pushing a test stream to your destination (e.g. stream to Facebook but select Only Me as the audience) and checking your audio quality there prior to your event.